nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 <../configuration_files/files_locking_transactional>` because it guarantees
 that cached objects are available for as long as they are needed.

-The Redis PHP module must be version 2.2.5 or better.
+The Redis PHP module must be version 2.2.5 and up.

 On Debian/Ubuntu/Mint install ``redis-server`` and ``php5-redis``.
 The installer will automatically launch ``redis-server`` and configure it to launch at